-We are offering 3,000,000 shares of our common stock, \$0.01 par value per share.
+We are offering 900,000 shares of our common stock, \$0.01 par value per share.
 Our common stock is listed on The New York Stock Exchange, or NYSE, under the symbol "SAFE."
-On August 7, 2019, the last sale price of our common stock as reported on the NYSE was \$29.37 per share.
-Concurrently with the completion of this offering, we will sell to iStar Inc., in a private placement, or the concurrent iStar placement, 6,000,000 shares of common stock at the public offering price per share.
+On March 16, 2020, the last sale price of our common stock as reported on the NYSE was \$41.55 per share.
+Concurrently with the completion of this offering, we will sell to iStar Inc., in a private placement, or the concurrent iStar placement, a number of shares of common stock equal to 66% of the total number of shares of common stock sold in this offering and the concurrent iStar placement (excluding any shares sold pursuant to the option to purchase additional shares described herein) or, if less, shares of common stock with an aggregate purchase price of \$80 million, in either case at the public offering price per share and subject to rounding.

 We have elected to be taxed as a real estate investment trust, or REIT, for U.S. federal income tax purposes, commencing with our taxable year ended December 31, 2017.
 Shares of our common stock are, with certain exceptions, subject to a 9.8% ownership limitation to, among other things, assist us in qualifying and maintaining our qualification as a REIT.
 In addition, our charter contains various other restrictions on the ownership and transfer of shares of our common stock.
-See "Restrictions on Ownership and Transfer" in the accompanying prospectus.
+See "Description of Common Stock and Preferred Stock-Restrictions on Ownership and Transfer" in the accompanying prospectus.